 Why do we get a Fever?

-Fever supports the immune system's attempt to gain advantage over viruses and bacteria.
+A fever (a body temperature reading of above 37.3C/99F) is raised by the immune system in an attempt to gain advantage over viruses and bacteria.
 A fever is caused by pyrogens in the bloodstream which your body stimulates for just this purpose, using heat to overcome the invader.
 Contrary to popular opinion, a fever or a raised temperature can be a good thing.

 There is also a growing body of evidence that riding a fever, rather than suppressing it with paracetamol, Calpol, Nurofen or antibiotics, may have lifelong protective effects against some chronic diseases.
 Read more here.